MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-retirement.md

 ## Direct links to profile cards

 The modern search experiences on Microsoft365.com, Office.com, and in SharePoint include profile pages built on the same data as profile cards.
 They have a unique link and can be used in documentation, email signatures, etc. Starting December 16, we'll handle redirects from Delve profiles to these profile pages on Microsoft365.com.
-Although there are three places and URLs that offer the same experience, we suggest you refer to Microsoft365.com redirects.
+Although there are three places and URLs that offer the same experience, we suggest you refer to Microsoft365.com.

 ### Example links